sandfox/node-hapi-redis/README.md

 __As of 5.x.x we've scrapped redis as a peer deps__

+__With 6.x.x the `options` object has changed it's signature__

 ## Registering the plugin

+Options:
+- `redisLibrary`:  passing in a `redis` module to override the one bundled with this module. optional.
-The `options` are passed through to [basic-redis-factory](https://github.com/sandfox/node-basic-redis-factory/tree/v0.0.3#api) as the 2nd argument.
+- `connection`: an object or string that is passed through to [basic-redis-factory](https://github.com/sandfox/node-basic-redis-factory/tree/v0.0.3#api) as the 2nd argument.
 The relevant part of the docs are reproduced here for ease of reference:

-options can either be a url connection string (i.e `redis://user:password@127.0.0.1:6379`) or an object.
+`connection` can either be a url connection string (i.e `redis://user:password@127.0.0.1:6379`) or an object.

-if options is an object then the factory will look for the following keys on the object and fallback to defaults for any missing values (host: `127.0.01`, port: `6379`, no authentication).
+if `connection` is an object then the factory will look for the following keys on the object and fallback to defaults for any missing values (host: `127.0.01`, port: `6379`, no authentication).

 - `url` : a url connection string.